alexis-castellanos/ollama-longitudinal-dataset-query-agent/DebugLog.md

 5. **Result Limitation**: Even with proper filters, the system was only retrieving 500 questions at a time, which limited results to the earliest waves when sorted chronologically.

+6. **ChromaDB Filter Format**: The vector database required a specific format for list filters using `$or` operators, which wasn't being provided.

 ## Changes Implemented

 ### 1. Enhanced Time Period Handling in Intent Analysis